 Symphony of Psalms “Symphony of Psalms” was created in the fall of 1978 - shortly after I became Artistic director of NDT.
 Soon after its creation, the influence of this work became apparent.
 It became a “corner stone” of the company’s repertoire, pointing towards the new adventure, this company was about to embark on.
 Maybe that one of the more interesting aspects of “Symphony of Psalms”, is its unifying effect it had on the company.
 At that time, I found it necessary to use a large group of dancers for this choreography (16 in total, out of a company of 24).
-Somehow, in this work we were able to create a certain kind of “spiritual architecture” filled with physicality, and a certain degree of faith….
+Somehow, in this work we were able to create a certain kind of “spiritual architecture”.
 In a strange way, it was the structure of this piece which had a decisive influence on the company.
 The simple fact, that the dancers had to share the same space throughout the duration of the piece, created some sense of belonging and togetherness.
-In some way, this work addresses our understanding, and our doubts and feelings, concerning our very existence and its values.
-The music of Igor Stravinsky, written in 1930, is based on biblical texts, containing four major themes:
+In some way, this work addresses our understanding, and our doubts and feelings, concerning our "raison d’être” and its values.
+The music of Igor Stravinsky, written in 1930, is based on biblical texts: In these Psalms, there are four major themes:

 |I)||A prayer, we offer to “Our Lord’, and the acceptance of our|

 |II)||The assurance of gratitude, we owe to “Our Lord” for taking|

 us out of misery, and for teaching us “how to pray to him”…